DanDevel/VITECoinTipBot/README.md

 User **send a tweet on Twitter** (not a DM!) to vitecointipbot: **@vitecointipbot #tip @userToSendOnTwitter #100 #vitecoin**

-after tip done, **8@vitecointipbot will like the user's tweet as a confirmation code.**
+after tip done, **@vitecointipbot will like the user's tweet as a confirmation code.**

 that's it.